itaypanda/SimpleToast/README.md

 ## :memo: Change Log

-- 25th August rewrote some of the code and made it easier to customize, Also code is now smaller. - [#1](https://github.com/itaypanda/SimpleToast/issues/1)
+- 25th August rewrote some of the code and made it easier to customize, also code is now smaller. - [#1](https://github.com/itaypanda/SimpleToast/issues/1)

 ## :gear: Config